ezakhar/help/en/basics/training-plan.md

 ### Plan with fixed dates {#fixed}

-In the plan with fixed dates a coach sets certain dates when creating plan items.
+In the plan with fixed dates, a coach sets certain dates when creating plan items.
 When assigning such plan to athletes, they will have activities on the same dates as in the plan.

 ![training plan not fixed dates](https://content.staminity.com/assets/images/_new/methodology/tp-fixed-dates.gif)